 What data center vendor does Statuspage, Trello and Opsgenie use?

-Statuspage, Trello, and Opsgenie are all hosted with AWS in various regions and availability zones, which may or may not be the same as Jira and Confluence family cloud products.
+Statuspage, Trello, and Opsgenie are all hosted with AWS in various regions and availability zones.
+The location may vary from Jira and Confluence family cloud products as a result of usage and performance optimizations.

 Is Atlassian compliant with EU privacy requirements?